discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 Usually, a policy is related to some state on one of the service models and/or to the current user (if any).

-### `contract`
+### `params`

 This is one of the most powerful steps.
 Its main purpose is to validate the incoming data before feeding it to the models and to the service at a more global level.
 This is actually `ActiveModel` validations but applied to the incoming parameters.

 This step will run coercions and validations defined in the provided block.
-If the contract isn’t valid (at least one validation failed), then the execution flow will stop.
+If the underlying contract isn’t valid (at least one validation failed), then the execution flow will stop.

 ### `transaction`